jvde-github/AIS-catcher/README.md

 ## To do

 - Add Database configuration to the JSON config file
-- Add option to set timeout for database commits (make the execution non-blocking)
-- Decoding: further model improvements e.g. using other filters, alternative freq correction models, software gain control
-- Improve the documentation listing all options and integrate JSON codes in all parts of the design
-- Make more settings optionally available in webclient
-- Webclient, plot with number of vessels
-- Webclient, option to show message count over different timeframe and per session
-- Add tool to compare different receivers (more statistics than just looking at message count)
 - Testing: assess gap with commercial equipment (partially done at Meteotoren)
 - Support NMEA tag blocks for timestamp
-- RSSI refinement (measure base noise level), in general add more diagnostics to assess performance issues, e.g. auto ppm calibration
-- Option to record raw input signal periodically to allow for debugging of performance
-- Simultaneously receive Marine VHF audio and DSC signals from SDR input signal
-- Implement websocket interface, store/write configuration files (JSON)
 - Channel AB+CD for devices with high sample rates like the Airspy
-- Optional filter for invalid messages, optional downsampling messages for HTTP postings
-- Multi-channel SDRs: validate location from signal (e.g. like MLAT or using passive radar with krakensdr)
-- System support and GUI: Windows, <del>Android, Web interface</del>
-- <del>Polish up HTML, add it to the repository and auto build</del>
-- Output: ZeroMQ, <del>APRS, JSON over HTTP,</del> TCP, ...
-- <del>Solve CMake issue with zlib on MACOS</del>
-- <del>NMEA input: check checksum, use fillbits to set length and more tight initial parser</del>
-- <del>Allow for verbose updates even if running from stdin</del>
-- <del>Adding additional messages to the JSON decoder (Message 8, 6, etc).</del>
-- <del>(Unit) testing of the JSON decoder</del>
-- <del>Show incremental message count between verbose updates</del>
-- <del>SpyServer support</del>
-- <del>Reporting signal strength per message and estimated frequency correction (e.g. to facilitate auto calibration ppm for rtl sdr dongles)</del>
-- <del>Resolving crash when Airspy HF+ is disconnected, does not seem to be a specific AIS-catcher issue.</del> Use latest airspyhf lib.
-- <del>RTL-TCP setting for timeout on connection (system default takes way too long)</del>
-- Input: <del>ZeroMQ/TCP-IP protocols, SoapySDR, SpyServer</del>, LimeSDR mini, ...
 - ....